What is International Freight?

 Step 5: Import Procedures: Taxes & Customs Clearance

-Once your international freight shipment reaches its destination country, it will need to clear through that country’s customs authority.
+When your shipment arrives at its destination country, it needs to clear customs.

 Step 6: Final Delivery